anagistics/mandelbrodin/README.md

 A high-performance, interactive Mandelbrot set renderer with real-time GPU acceleration, multi-threaded CPU rendering, **3D visualization**, and an intuitive user interface.

+Additionally, this is an exercise in _vibe_ coding using Anthropic's Claude Code.
+I wanted to see how this works and how to improve the outcomes.
+Besides this, it's an interesting way to learn several new technologies, like Odin itself, shader programming, and ImGui.
+Definitely worth the trial.

 ## Features

 ### 🎬 Dual Visualization Modes